Codemasters9122/User-Authentication-Page/README.md

 **Overview**

 This repository contains the source code for the sign-up and sign-in pages for the IEEE Recruitment Drive '24.
-The pages are built using HTML, CSS, and JavaScript, and they are designed to be responsive and user-friendly.
+The pages are built using **HTML, CSS, and JavaScript**, and they are designed to be responsive and user-friendly.

 **Features**